Here's What We've Learned So Far At Harvey Weinstein's Trial

 The prosecution has rested its case.

-Just over two weeks after Manhattan prosecutors made opening statements in Harvey Weinstein's trial, their witnesses have said their piece and the People of the State of New York have ceded the stage to his defense team.
+Just more than two weeks after Manhattan prosecutors made opening statements in Harvey Weinstein's trial, their witnesses have said their piece and the prosecutors have ceded the stage to his defense team.

 But before the trial moves on, it's worth pausing to review and reflect on what's happened so far.
 Here's a window on the prosecution's case, told in four major moments.